ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 }
 ```

-We should take note however that this method of parsing a struct has a fatal
+We should take careful note that this method of parsing a `struct` has a fatal
-flaw in that comments are *not* ignored: If the comment `// };` is contained
+flaw: comments are *not* ignored.
-within the `struct` declaration then the parser will incorrectly count the
+If the comment `// };` exists within the `struct` declaration then this parsing
-`'}'` and `';'` characters even though they are "invisible" to the C compiler.
+code will incorrectly count the `'}'` and `';'` characters even though they are
+"invisible" to the C compiler.
 We can always revisit this function later, so for now let's focus on getting
-things working and leave the beatification for another time.
+things working and fix the comment issue at some later time (if ever).

 We will plug this function into `parse_doc` where we had our `puts` + `exit`
-functions before, and then add some logic to `print_doc` to write out the lines
+before, and then add some logic to `print_doc` to write out the lines of source
-of source code associated with a `doc` if they exist:
+code associated with a `doc`:

 ```c
 static struct doc